By Ecuador specialist Caroline

 The last time I was here, I bought a bowl decorated with a toucan motif.
 So, if I were taking this trip, I might go in hunt of another piece for my collection, stopping off for a lazy coffee or two on the way.

+Stay in Hotel Cruz del Vado, a historic building with a rooftop bar that gives you expansive views across to the domes of the city’s cathedral.
 From Cuenca, make your way to Guayaquil.
 This four-hour road journey transports you from cool mountain passes to banana plantations and the tropical heat of this coastal city, from where you fly home.

 Read more about trips to Ecuador